Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Preliminaries on

 As a consequence of Lemma~\ref{lemma:ia-nice}, we get the following fact.

-\begin{cor} Let $S$ be a splitting of $F_N$ with all edge stabilizers non-trivial, and let $v\in S$ be a Grushko vertex.
-Let $N_v$ be the subgroup of $\Stab_{\IA}(S)$ made of all automorphisms that act trivially on all vertex stabilizers but $G_v$.
+\begin{cor} Let $S$ be a splitting of $F_N$ with all edge stabilizers non-trivial, and let $v\in S$ be a vertex such that $G_v$ has a non-trivial free splitting relative to all incident edge stabilizers.
+Let $N_v$ be the subgroup of $\Stab_{\IA}(S)$ made of all outer automorphisms that act trivially on all vertex stabilizers but $G_v$.

 Then $N_v$ is normal in $\Stab_{\IA}(S)$.

 \end{cor}

 \begin{prop} Let $H\subseteq\IA$, and let $S$ be a $\Zmax$-splitting which is $H$-invariant.
 Then $H$ acts trivially on $S/F_N$. \end{prop}